These claymation stop motion videos were prepared by first

 *Make your chips bigger so the wires will not be as small ---> IBM: Ideally this is an excellent idea but unfortunately with computer chips trying to pack more stuff inside them and the number of pins a computer chip has increasing the wires are actually shrinking over time.
 Thus the way we have to deal with this is instead of using one wiring level we have to use many wiring levels connected on top of each other to get the volume of metal in the wires we need.

---> IBM: The static is typically stored in either a person, machine or inside the computer chip itself.
+*Cover the wires on your chips with something that keeps the static away from the wires --> IBM: The static is typically stored in either a person, machine or inside the computer chip itself.
 So cover the wires with something that keeps the static away from wires won't typically help.
 However, you have a good idea in general, if you cover the wires with materials that help keep them cooler rather than having them heat up so much (thermally dissipative material) then that will help.
 Great idea!!!

 IBM: We essentially have parallel wires, not backup ones so the idea is a good one.
 Thus the way we have to deal with this is instead of using one wiring level we have to use many wiring levels connected on top of each other to get the volume of metal in the wires we need.